Microsoft® Windows® User State Migration Tool magic bytes (.dat)

 What are the magic bytes for .dat files?

-The magic bytes for Microsoft® Windows® User State Migration Tool files are 50 4D 4F 43 43 4D 4F 43 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Microsoft® Windows® User State Migration Tool (.dat) files are 50 4D 4F 43 43 4D 4F 43 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .dat file?